 Frequently Requested Statistics on Immigrants and Immigration in the United States

-To answer these questions, this article draws on the most recent resources and data from the Migration Policy Institute (MPI); the U.S. Census Bureau (using its 2018 American Community Survey [ACS], 2019 Current Population Survey [CPS], and 2000 decennial census); and the U.S. Departments of Homeland Security (DHS) and State.
+This article draws on the most recent resources and data from the Migration Policy Institute (MPI); the U.S. Census Bureau (using its 2019 American Community Survey [ACS], 2020 Current Population Survey [CPS], and 2000 decennial census); and the U.S. Departments of Homeland Security (DHS) and State.
 (Note: DHS and State Department data refer to fiscal years that begin on October 1 and end on September 30; ACS and CPS data refer to calendar years).
-For more detailed information on U.S. and global immigration data sources and one-click access to these datasets, see the MPI resource: Immigration Data Matters.
+For more detailed information on U.S. and global immigration data sources and one-click access to these datasets, see the MPI report Immigration Data Matters.
 And all of the data tools and maps linked to in this article also can be accessed through MPI’s Migration Data Hub.

 Click on the bullet points for more information on each topic: